Cloud-Schematics/ansible-app-deploy-iks/README.md

    OK
    ```
 2. Verify that your Schematics action is created and note your action ID that is assigned to your action.
-Also you can run following list command to view your action ID.
+You can run following list command to view your action ID.
    ```
    ibmcloud schematics action list
    ```